 1. Your employees would click on a link to donate money to the Nigerian Royal family.

 Millions of dollars have been lost to the “Nigerian 419” scams.
 Criminals are extremely creative in coming up with convincing stories, and oftentimes make their emails seem “urgent,” or use the help of recent catastrophes or the holidays to lure victims.
-Cybersecurity training can teach your employees the tactics that criminals use to trick people into clicking on links that contain malware or to disclose personal information, and how to avoid them.
+Cybersecurity: A set of security techniques that are designed to protect the integrity of computer systems, programs and data from theft and damage to their hardware, software or other information as well as the disruption and misappropriation of their services.
+LookingGlass Cyber (n) - Professional paid ninjas who protect the cyber world from cyber attacks.
+Everybody is doing it, but we have the double black belt with the Versace logo.
+So yeah, we’re really good. training can teach your employees the tactics that criminals use to trick people into clicking on links that contain Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. or to disclose personal information, and how to avoid them.

 2. Your employees use Facebook, Twitter, Dropbox, or cloud services.